mvysny/vaadin-on-kotlin/vok-security/README.md

 or [Spring Security](https://projects.spring.io/spring-security/)
 with insanely complex APIs.
 We also don't provide our own authentication API (since it would either be incomplete or complex).
 In this case, the best abstraction is no abstraction at all.

+However, if need be, we may add support for most used combinations (e.g. username+password via LDAP).
+A standalone library will then be created.